ipfs/kubo/Godeps/_workspace/src/github.com/whyrusleeping/iptb/README.md

 	    - IPFS_PATH - set to testbed node n's IPFS_PATH
 	    - NODE[x] - set to the peer ID of node x

+- get [attr] [n]
+	- gets the specified attribute from then given node
+		- available attributes: id

 ### Configuration
 By default, iptb uses `$HOME/testbed` to store created nodes.
 This path is configurable via the environment variables `IPTB_ROOT`.